ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Directors MAY also designate a delegate that becomes an owner and Working Group chairs MAY also be owners.

-A team with administrator access SHOULD be created for the Working Group Chairs and any Working Group Secretary.
-Administrator access is preferable, since this does not also include the ability to push to all repositories and ownership does not grant any other significant privileges.
+Within an organization, members can be grouped into teams.
+A team with "Admin" access to repositories SHOULD be created for the Working Group Chairs and any Working Group Secretary.

 Details about creating organizations adhering to these guidelines can be found in {{!GH-CONFIG=I-D.ietf-git-github-wg-configuration}}.